-The Company's Internal Audit Department performs internal audit function by carrying out the analysis and independent appraisal of the adequacy and effectiveness of the Systems of the Group.
+The Company's Internal Audit Department performs internal audit function by carrying out the analysis and independent appraisal of the adequacy and effectiveness of the Systems.

-As a result of the review by the Audit Committee, the Board confirms, and management has also confirmed to the Board, that the Systems of the Group are effective and adequate.
+As a result of the review by the Audit Committee, the Board confirms, and management has also confirmed to the Board, that the Systems are effective and adequate.

 Details of the Systems, structures and policies of the Group's risk management and internal control are set out in the "Risk Management and Internal Control Report" of this Annual Report.
+Such report also contains details of the Group's whistleblowing policy and system for employees and those who deal with the Company (such as customers and suppliers) to raise concerns, in confidence and anonymity, with the Audit Committee about possible improprieties in any matter relating to the Company as well as policies and systems that promote and support relevant anti-corruption laws and regulations.